davidcdorbecker/hello-starwars/README.md

 # hello-starwars
 Brief challenge

-This challenge was develop in Golang v 1.15
+This challenge was develop in Golang v 1.15 using go modules

 This API is a brief challenge.
 It has the following two endpoints: